Creative Communities Scheme

 How to apply

-An application form will be available a month out from the funding round opening.
+All applications must use the official form.
+This will be available a month out from the funding round opening.

 For further information on this fund, email the community activator